 }

-The system provides two ways to get data:
+The system provides two ways to retrieve data:

 class RetrieveAttendancesCallback : public NimBLECharacteristicCallbacks {